Exercise for Someone with COPD

 But First, Talk With Your Doctor

 Before you start an exercise program you need to talk about it with your doctor.
 Your doctor may want you to have an exercise tolerance test.
 This is done using a treadmill or stationary bike.
 The test helps decide how much exercise you can do safely.
 Your heart function and how well oxygen is getting to your body will be measured while you exercise.
 You doctor may then give you an "exercise prescription."
 This will have details about how hard, how long and how often you should exercise.
-If you have moderate to severe COPD, your doctor may refer you to a pulmonary rehabilitation program.
+If you have moderate to severe COPD, your doctor may refer you to a pulmonary rehabilitation program if one is available in your area.
+Most people with COPD will have better results from an exercise program if it is performed as part of a pulmonary rehabilitation program.

-After you've talked with your doctor and after you've learned to use your breathing in a different way, you are ready to consider an exercise program.
+After you've talked with your doctor and after you've learned better breathing techniques, you are ready to consider an exercise program.
 Getting started can actually be the hardest part.
 Let's work through the excuses you may be using to avoid starting an exercise program.

 - You may think you are "too tired."
 Exercise can actually help you feel less tired and give you more energy.